NutriScore/NutriScore.github.io/README.md

-EatSafe-Website
+NutriScore-Website
 ===============

-Landing page for the EatSafe iPhone App
+The Official Landing Page of the NutriScore app